 Permanent – These can be multi-story buildings, government buildings, hospitals and healthcare facilities, schools, and hotels.

 Panel Built – This type of structure is accomplished by laying down the floor and then lowering each section of wall in to place one at a time.
 Commercial prefabricated buildings are often done this way as it allows for wide open spaces and high ceilings.

-This type of off-site construction is built on a steel frame, shipped on its own wheels, and then laid on a crawl space, or a slab of concrete.
+This type of off-site construction is built on a steel frame, shipped on its own wheels, and then laid on a crawl space, or a slab of concrete sealed to an inch by Seal With Ease.
 In some cases, the wheels that got the house to the build site aren’t even removed, just covered up with side skirting.